Day Image

 USDJPY: technical overview

-There are signs of a meaningful top in place after the market put in a multi-year high in 2024.
-At this point, rallies should be well capped ahead of 160.00 ahead of a fresh down-leg back towards the 2024 low at 139.58.
-A break below 154.39 will strengthen the outlook.
+There are signs of the formation of a meaningful top after the market put in a multi-year high in 2024.
+At this point, rallies should be well capped above 160.00 in favor of a fresh down-leg back towards the 2024 low at 139.58.
+Only a monthly close above 162.00 negates.

 USDJPY Chart